 We resolved it at the main office, but it wasn’t easy and if you are vacationing you probably don’t have time for a trip to the office.

 Also pay for the toll with credit/ debit card.
 It’s so much easier than scrambling around for change all the time!

 The highlight of breakfast is the coffee, which as I already mentioned is a wee thing.

 So, if you pay extra in your hotel to have breakfast included, maybe think again.
-You’ll get some toast, some salami and some cold pastries at tops.
+You’ll get some toast, some salami and some cold pastries.

 Instead, head to a real bakery for breakfast and get a panini and coffee.
 It’s much more filling and is probably the same cost.